springfall2008/batpred/docs/developing.md

 makes it easy for someone to review your work, and either add comments or approve it.

+## Unit level testing

+Predbat now has some unit level tests, to run them on your local machine:

+1. Copy apps.yaml locally
+2. Run python3 6adb4f0d_predbat/unit_test.py

+If the tests fail then debug them.

+Note you will need to install python_matplotlib (e.g. brew install python_matplotlib or pip install matplotlib)

 ## Editing the code

 There are at least a couple of ways of working on the code, outlined here.